aharonium/opensiddur.org/posts/posts/tkhine-matriarchs-new-moon-elul_(aharon.varady_2016-07-06).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 I implore that your compassion may accompany us to judgment, for otherwise we will not be able to stand before that judgment.
 May your grace and compassion rise early and may you personally judge each of us.
 May your eyes see uprightness and may you grant us favor.
 You are our Father and we are your children.
 How can you listen to our crying?
-Be merciful to us and listen patiently to our plea.
-Omeyn.
+Be merciful to us and listen patiently to our plea. <em>Omeyn</em>.
 </div></td></tr>